al-swaiti/ComfyUI-OllamaGemini/README.md

 ### Option 1: Using the Config File

-Create or edit `config.json` in the extension directory:
+1. Rename the `config.json.example` file in the extension directory to `config.json`
+2. Edit the file to add your API keys:

 ```json
 {